-In connection with the separation, the Company entered into a separation agreement (the "Separation Agreement") with bluebird bio, dated as of November 3, 2021, that, among other things, set forth bluebird bio's agreements with 2seventy bio regarding the principal actions to be taken in connection with the separation, including the distribution.
+In connection with the separation, the Company entered into the Separation Agreement with bluebird bio, dated as of November 3, 2021, that, among other things, set forth bluebird bio's agreements with 2seventy bio regarding the principal actions to be taken in connection with the separation, including the distribution.
 The effective time of the distribution was 12:01 a.m. on November 4, 2021.
 The Separation Agreement identifies assets transferred to, liabilities assumed by and contracts assigned to 2seventy bio as part of the separation, and it provides for when and how these transfers, assumptions and assignments occur.
 The purpose of the Separation Agreement is to provide 2seventy bio and bluebird bio with assets to operate their respective businesses and retain or assume liabilities related to those assets.
-Each of 2seventy bio and bluebird bio agreed to releases, with respect to pre-separation claims, and cross indemnities with respect to post-separation claims, that are principally designed to place financial responsibility for the obligations and liabilities allocated to 2seventy bio under the Separation Agreement. bluebird bio and 2seventy bio are also each subject to mutual 12-month employee non-solicit and non-hire restrictions, subject to certain customary exceptions.
+Each of 2seventy bio and bluebird bio agreed to releases, with respect to pre-separation claims, and cross indemnities with respect to post-separation claims, that are principally designed to place financial responsibility for the obligations and liabilities allocated to 2seventy bio under the Separation Agreement with 2seventy bio and financial responsibility for the obligations and liabilities allocated to bluebird bio under the Separation Agreement. bluebird bio and 2seventy bio are also each subject to mutual 12-month employee non-solicit and non-hire restrictions, subject to certain customary exceptions.
 In accordance with the Separation Agreement with bluebird bio, there were certain other transactions and adjustments post-Separation between the Company and bluebird bio.
-For the three months ended March 31, 2022, the Company recorded a net receivable to operating income of \$2.9 million related to the Separation Agreement.
+For the three and six months ended June 30, 2022, the Company recorded a net receivable to operating income of \$0.2 million related to the Separation Agreement, respectively.